-Dr. John S. Capps (left), president of Central Virginia Community College, and Dr. Kenneth R. Garren, president of Lynchburg College, have signed a Dual Admission and Enrollment Agreement for high school students who know they want to attend LC after two years at CVCC.
+Dr. John S. Capps (left), president of Central Virginia Community College, and Dr. Kenneth R. Garren, president of University of Lynchburg, have signed a Dual Admission and Enrollment Agreement for high school students who know they want to attend LC after two years at CVCC.
 This enhanced agreement makes the transfer process even easier.

 “We want to be the very best partner we can be,” Dr. Garren said during a signing ceremony May 28 at CVCC.